particle-iot/docs/src/content/troubleshooting/connectivity/interpreting-cloud-debug.md

 0000024251 [system] INFO: Cloud: disconnecting
 ```

-This is corrected by putting the device in DFU mode (blinking yellow) and using:
+This is corrected by using:

 ```
 particle keys server